Assessors appraise real and personal property to determine its fair value. May assess taxes in accordance with prescribed schedules.

 - Explain assessed values to property owners and defend appealed assessments at public hearings.

-Assessors with little to no experience tend to make between $27040 and $37400 while the more experienced ones make over $73680 per year.
+Assessors with little to no experience tend to make between $29690 and $40310 while the more experienced ones can earn over $77290 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Assessor is to move to a higher paying state like DC.
-Right now, the highest paying states for Assessors are DC, CT, CA, AK and NJ.
+One of the easiest ways to increase your salary as an Assessor is to move to a higher paying state like NV.
+Right now, the highest paying states for Assessors are NV, DC, CA, CO and IA.

-3 other factors that can increase your salary as An Assessor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Assessor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Assessors what degree they had when they got the job and most of them said they had a Associates degree followed by Some college courses.
+We asked other Assessors what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons